ciscoheat/sveltekit-flash-message/README.md

 ## Client-side fetching and redirecting

-The flash message will be available on the client when using [enhance](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-use-enhance) or [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), but you must use `updateFlash` in certain cases after fetching:
+When using [enhance](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-use-enhance) or [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), in certain cases you must use `updateFlash` afterwards:

 ### use:enhance

-If you're using v1.0, this section is **not required**.
-The flash message will update automatically.
+> If you're using v1.0, **this is not required**.
+The flash message will update automatically when using `use:enhance`.

 ```svelte
 <script lang="ts">